Podcast: Play in new window | Download

 Subscribe: Apple Podcasts | Spotify | RSS | More

-Helping book shoppers though the 3 stages of the buying cycle can dramatically improve your chances of making more book sales.
+Helping book shoppers through the 3 stages of the buying cycle can dramatically improve your chances of making more book sales.
 If you understand what these 3 stages are about, and where the book shoppers are within that cycle, you will be able to fine-tune your marketing efforts and make them more effective and improve your book sales.
-Here is a quick explanation about the 3 stages of the buying cycle.
+Here is a quick explanation of the 3 stages of the buying cycle.

-Helping book shoppers, and your current followers, though the 3 stages of the buying cycle can dramatically improve your chances of making more book sales.
+Helping book shoppers, and your current followers, through the 3 stages of the buying cycle can dramatically improve your chances of making more book sales.
 If you understand what these 3 stages are about, and where the book shoppers are within that cycle, you will be able to fine-tune your marketing efforts, make them more effective, and improve your book sales.